Into The Mouth of The Cannon

 ©2007 Robert Edward Reynolds.
 All rights reserved.

-No part of this hook may he reproduced, stored in a retrieval system, or
+No part of this book may he reproduced, stored in a retrieval system, or

 transmitted by any means without the written permission of the author.